phaldaros/arm5e/website/UserGuide/Long term activities.md

 Those activities are not available directly, you must schedule them from a laboratory.
 See [[Laboratory activities]]

--   Editable source quality: yes
+-   Editable source quality: no

 -   Progress items available: Spells